Perfect colorings of the infinite square grid: coverings and twin colors: Main results

-\begin{thrm} Every bipartite perfect coloring of $G(\ZZ^2)$ with at least one pair of twin colors is either shifting equivalent to one of the following colorings or can be obtained from such a coloring by merging groups of (two, three, or four) mutually twin colors.
+\begin{theorem} Every bipartite perfect coloring of $G(\ZZ^2)$ with at least one pair of twin colors is either shifting equivalent to one of the colorings listed in Fig.~\ref{AA}--\ref{WW} with the corresponding matrices (see Appendix~B) or can be obtained from such a coloring by merging groups of (two, three, or four) mutually twin colors. \end{theorem} A special case in the claim of Theorem~\ref{th:main} should be highlighted because of the risk to be forgotten.
+The only case that satisfies the hypothesis of the theorem with twin colors of different parity is the \emph{chessboard coloring}, obtained from the coloring in Fig.~\ref{II} by merging two groups (even and odd) from four mutually twin colors.